 India Using Israel’s “Palestine Strategy” To Crush Rebellion in Kashmir?

-The coalition of the extremities of political ideologues is almost impossible, the PDP-BJP coalition was one such match made in political hell.
-This coalition brought with it nothing but attrition by insinuating deep differences between the Hindu BJP and Muslim PDP.
-This coalition could be blamed for practising soft separatist tendencies and almost leaving no room for any form of alliance; in the process mainstreaming violence.
+The coalition of the extremities of political ideologues is almost impossible; the PDP-BJP coalition was one such match made in political hell.
+This coalition brought with it nothing but attrition by insinuating deep differences between the Hindu BJP and the Muslim PDP.
+This coalition could be blamed for practising soft separatist tendencies and almost leaving no room for any form of alliance; in the process, mainstreaming violence.
 The divide grew deeper after the gruesome Kathua rape.

-Sandeep Bamzai, in his article, alludes to the Gowalakar-Maharaja Hari Singh incident in Kashmir history that led to Kashmir’s accession to the Indian Union in 1947.
-It is an almost unknown fact that the former chief of Rashtriya Swayamsevak Sangh (RSS), Guruji Gowalkar had an important role to play in persuading the deluded King to join the Indian Union along with Mahatma Gandhi.
+Sandeep Bamzai, in his article, alludes to the Gowalakar-Maharaja Hari Singh incident in Kashmir’s history that led to Kashmir’s accession to the Indian Union in 1947.
+It is an almost unknown fact that the former chief of Rashtriya Swayamsevak Sangh (RSS), Guruji Gowalkar, had an important role to play in persuading the deluded King to join the Indian Union along with Mahatma Gandhi.

 Indian Army Knows The Exact Location of 12 Terror Launch Pads in Pakistan; But Can They Strike?

-The facts are clear, the plebiscite is a failure and the authorities find themselves in a situation where better solutions need to be found.
-The preponderance over historical foibles, ungrounded accusations and divide will not only expedite destruction but also incite an indelible scar on the deepening fissures in Kashmir.
+The facts are clear, the plebiscite is a failure, and the authorities find themselves in a situation where better solutions need to be found.
+The preponderance of historical foibles, ungrounded accusations, and division will not only expedite destruction but also incite an indelible scar on the deepening fissures in Kashmir.

-It is time that the Modi government, Islamabad, the security forces on either side of the border and regional political parties pay heed to the writings on the wall.
-The right for peace, security and development rightly belongs to the people of Kashmir; the fight might go on until these rights are realised.
-Till then blood will continue to flow unabated as the Jhelum turns red.
+It is time that the Modi government, Islamabad, the security forces on either side of the border, and regional political parties pay heed to the writings on the wall.
+The right to peace, security, and development rightly belongs to the people of Kashmir; the fight might go on until these rights are realised.
+Till then, blood will continue to flow unabated as the Jhelum turns red.

 Rahul Mahesh is a freelance journalist.
 The views of the author are personal and do not reflect the views of the EurAsian Times